Quantum magnonics: when magnon spintronics meets quantum information science: Quantum states of magnons

 Other examples of quantum many-body states are that of pair condensation of magnons, i.e., states with $\langle \hat a \rangle =0 $ while $\langle \hat a \hat a \rangle \neq 0$.
 This situation corresponds to condensation of pairs or BCS-like state for magnons.
 Examples of the above states may be found in compounds studied within the field of quantum magnetism \cite{YuNature2012,ZapfRMP2014}.
 For example, the Mott insulator mentioned above is an example of a gapped quantum paramagnet.
 It should be noted, however, that in actual quantum magnets the excitations are often more complicated than the HP magnons that we consider here.

 This ends our review of the quantum states of magnons.
 In the next section, we introduce the developments concerning coupling magnons to various quantum platforms, including photons, qubits, phonons, and electrons.
 Note that the detection of the quantum states of magnons may also require the coupling of magnons with other quantum systems.
 For example, by counting photons when they are coupled to magnons, one is able to deduce the statistics of magnon distribution \cite{LachScience2020}.
 By detecting the photoluminescence spectrum of a NV center coupled to the magnetic system, the BEC state of magnons may be measured \cite{FlebusPRL2018}.
+It would also be meaningful to study the influence of magnon-photon coupling on the phase diagram of the quantum many-body states, which may resemble the situation of a bosonic atomic gas inside a cavity \cite{ChenPRA2016}.